vadimonus/moodle-local_questionbulkupdate/README.md

 Usage
 -----
-This plugin is intended to update questions after import from formats, that do not allow to specify numbering, or default grade.
+This plugin is intended to update questions after import from formats, that do not allow to specify numbering or default grade.
 Question bank navigation node will be extended with "Questions bulk update" item.
 Select category with desired questions and fill options, that you want to update.